 Don't worry about it.

-Anyway that's that's that's so far looking the best bet that North Korea may have offered Piers Morgan asylum.
+Anyway, that's so far looking the best bet that North Korea may have offered Piers Morgan asylum.

-Mark Stein for Rush, gun craze David Gregory now being investigated by the District of Columbia Police will not host this Sunday's edition of Meet the Press according to according to NBC.
+David Gregory, now being investigated by the District of Columbia Police, will not host this Sunday's edition of Meet the Press, according to NBC.

-No, he he doesn't have a concussion.
+No, he doesn't have a concussion.

-When Hillary Clinton fell off the wall she landed on David Gregory.
+When Hillary Clinton fell off the wall, she landed on David Gregory.

 That's why he's out.